ratsakatika/camera-traps/README.md

 ### 🎓 Example Tutorial

-To run the [Example Tutorial Notebook](notebooks/alert_system_tutorial.ipynb), you will need to be able to run [Python](https://www.python.org/downloads/) in a [Jupyter Notebook](https://docs.jupyter.org/en/latest/start/index.html#id1).
+To run the [Example Tutorial Notebook](notebooks/alert_system_tutorial.ipynb), you will need to be able to run <a href="https://www.python.org/downloads/" target="_blank">Python</a> in a <a href="https://docs.jupyter.org/en/latest/start/index.html#id1" target="_blank">Jupyter Notebook</a>.

 There are many tutorials on how to do this online.
-One option is to download [VS Code](https://code.visualstudio.com/) and add the Python and Jupyter extensions.
+One option is to download <a href="https://code.visualstudio.com/" target="_blank">VS Code</a> and add the Python and Jupyter extensions.

 Once you are set up with Jupyter, you will need to copy the alert system code repository onto your computer.
 If you know how to use Git, the command is: